GVersteeg/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/dap-plot-1.png)<!-- -->

-Looking at the resulting pattern, there seems to be a clear peak in the morning (over **200** steps in 5-minutes).
-This might indicate a morning run or walk each day prior to going to work.
+Looking at the resulting pattern, there seems to be a clear peak in one of the 5-minute intervals in the morning (over **200** steps).
+This might be due to some kind of commuting to/from work, but the same pattern does not re-occur at the end of the workday.
+So maybe it indicates a sort of 'work out' in the form of a morning run or walk each day prior to going to work.

-Because we like to see in which specific interval this peak lies exactly, we select and print the row where 'average' equals the maximum value.
+Because we like to see in which specific interval this peak lies, we select and print the row where 'average' equals the maximum value.